miohtama/capitalgram/pages/site/consulting.md

             <h4>CTO and advisory services</h5>
             <div class="card-middle">
               <p>
-                  <strong>Are you building a tech startup and need help to get your platform development kickstarted?</strong>
+                  <strong>Are you building a tech startup and need help to get your platform development kick-started?</strong>
               </p>
-              <p>Contact us to get a CTO
-                  who will write a technology roadmap and set up a development team for you.
+              <p>Contact us to get a CTO who will write a technology roadmap and set up a development team for you.
               </p>
               <h5>Benefits</h5>
               <ul>
-                <li>Experienced cofounder</li>
+                <li>Experienced fintech and blockchain cofounder</li>
                 <li>Ready networks and relationships to set up a tech development team</li>
-                <li>Tap into the network of technology experts around the world</li>
+                <li>Tap into a network of technology experts around the world</li>
               </ul>
               <h5>The CTO service is ideal for:</h5>
               <ul>
-                <li>A company that has raised a seed funding but lacks a technical cofounder</li>
+                <li>Companies that have raised seed funding but lack a technical cofounder</li>
-                <li>For an enterprise that is looking to automate their business and pivot its
+                <li>Enterprises seeking to automate their business and pivot towards a software-as-a-service business model </li>
-                business model towards software-as-a-service</li>
               </ul>
             </div>
             <a href="mailto:hello@capitalgram.com"